 During 2004 the economy stabilized and so did AWMI.
 In 2004, the Executive Board presented a new membership category to the Board of Directors.
 Corporate Membership was born to provide incentive for larger companies to increase their AWMI membership at a reduced rate.
 This new category was offered with the 2005 dues renewals.

 While reviewing our historical accomplishments and challenges in 2007, as well as our strategic plan for the future, the leaders of AWMI recognized we had outgrown our management firm of eleven years.
 After a carefully thought out six-month search process, the transition to our new management firm, Talley Management Group, was executed.

 With the help and support of the Central Region, in 2012 AWMI celebrated the opening of the Cincinnati/Northern Kentucky Chapter.
-Regional funds were assigned to an account at Headquarters.
-AWMI was able to participate in the following industry trade shows in 2012: SBB North America, METALCON and PMA’s Women in Manufacturing symposium.
-Through our members’ companies we were able to display our brochures at the following trade shows: ISRI, Offshore Technology Conference and AIST.
+We began marketing AWMI at trade shows and through our members’ companies we were able to display our brochures at the following shows: ISRI, Offshore Technology Conference and AIST in addition to having booths at several other shows.
 This participation gave us greater credibility and visibility in our members’ many industry associations.

 With several chapter consolidations and regional alignments taking place over the years to strengthen our organization, we are now at 19 chapters and 5 regions across the US and Western Canada to serve our membership.
 Individual memberships are increasing after a few years of decline and our new website will be launched in 2019.